Flip Saunders: Personal life

 Saunders and his wife Debbie had four children.
-Their son, Ryan, is a former guard for the University of Minnesota, Flip's alma mater, and later became an NBA assistant coach for the Wizards and Wolves, and the head coach of the Wolves.
+Their son, Ryan, is a former guard for the University of Minnesota, Flip's alma mater, and later became an NBA assistant coach for the Wizards and Wolves, the head coach of the Wolves and won an NBA championship as an assistant coach for the Denver Nuggets in 2023.
 His daughter, Mindy also attended the University of Minnesota and was a member of the dance team.
 Flip's twin daughters, Kim and Rachel, also attended the University of Minnesota.
-Together, they danced on the University of Minnesota Dance Team for 4 years - winning 8 national championships and a World Championship.
+Together, they danced on the University of Minnesota Dance Team for 4 years – winning 8 national championships and a World Championship.

-According to Saunders, he was about 20 yd (60 feet) away from the I-35W Mississippi River bridge collapse on August 1, 2007 in Minneapolis.
+According to Saunders, he was about 20 yd (60 feet) away from the I-35W Mississippi River bridge collapse on August 1, 2007, in Minneapolis.

 Death

 On August 11, 2015, Saunders announced he had been diagnosed with Hodgkin's lymphoma, for which he was undergoing treatment.
 Saunders planned to remain the Timberwolves' head coach and president.
 However, after Saunders was hospitalized for more than a month following complications in September, team owner Glen Taylor announced that Saunders would miss the next season.
-Saunders died on October 25, 2015 at the age of 60.
+Saunders died on October 25, 2015, at the age of 60.
 On February 15, 2018, the Timberwolves held a "Flip Saunders Night" during which a permanent banner was unveiled in the Target Center honoring Saunders.
 A little over three years after his death, Flip's son Ryan Saunders took over as the Timberwolves' head coach following the firing of Tom Thibodeau.

 On January 4, 2020, the south gymnasium at Cuyahoga Heights High School in Cuyahoga Heights, Ohio was renamed in Flip's honor.
 The event was attended by Flip's wife Debbie Saunders, Flip's son and former Minnesota Timberwolves head coach Ryan Saunders, other members of the Saunders' family as well as by the entire 2020 Minnesota Timberwolves basketball team.